 The year I applied for the fellowship, a lot of schools’ deadlines were approaching quickly.
 I think one or two had their deadline within a week of me finding out I was a fellow.
 For me, preparing for and then interviewing for the fellowship was an intense process.
 At times the process was mentally draining and emotionally taxing because I really wanted it.
 I had been working on my application starting in the beginning of June 2016.
 Then the moment I found out I was a finalist, I started preparing like crazy.
 I was also commuting back and forth from Baltimore to D.C. (which is two hours or more each way).
 When it came time to apply for grad school, I was spent.
 But, I buckled down, wrote my essays and got recommendations for grad school.

-I was accepted at my number one school, American University’s School of International Service.
-I wanted to go there for a few years.
-I pursued a master’s degree in Intercultural and International Communication with an emphasis in public diplomacy on a full ride.
+I was accepted at my number one school, American University’s School of International Service after wanting to go there for a few years.
+When I got to AU, I pursued a master’s degree in Intercultural and International Communication with an emphasis in public diplomacy on a full ride.
 No student loans.
 Thank God.

 Looking back on my time at AU, I was glad I chose my program.
 I’ve always wanted to study communication with an international/cultural focus.
 My program was flexible and I had some amazing professors.
 When I interned at the U.S. Embassy in Vietnam, I saw how much my program prepared me.
 It was also nice not having to worry about finding a job right after graduation.
 The only thing I would do over again is to pursue another internship during the academic year.
 But I recognize that I am a slight overachiever.